 By way of further response, Plaintiffs dispute the assertion that the Legislation strengthens Montana election law.
 Voting is a fundamental right, and election law should support individuals in their efforts to exercise that right.
 Instead, this legislation is likely to decrease voter participation in Montana elections.
-McCool Rep. ¶ 165; Horse Aff. ¶¶ 15-19; McDonald Aff. ¶16; Spotted Elk Aff. ¶18; Street Rep. ¶15.
+McCool Rep. ¶ 165; Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶ 18; Street Rep. ¶ 15.

-124. "It would pose an insurmountable challenge to reverse the monumental effort to implement" the Legislation, and there is no clear "ability to identify the laundry list of election material changes performed beginning in April 2021 related to the legislation."
+159. "It would pose an insurmountable challenge to reverse the monumental effort to implement" the Legislation, and there is no clear "ability to identify the laundry list of election material changes performed beginning in April 2021 related to the legislation."
 Exhibit 2, ¶ 116.
 Election officials in the Montana Secretary of State's Office "fear that widespread voter confusion and conflicting information will result from a sudden change before the 2022 primary or general elections."
 Exhibit 2, ¶ 116.

 Response: Disputed.
-There is no evidence to suggest that enjoining the challenged laws and returning to the status quo would lead to voter confusion.
+There is no evidence to suggest that enjoining the challenged laws and returning to the status quo as it existed for more than 15 years would be "insurmountable" or would lead to voter confusion.
+Indeed, the Secretary cites no evidence of voter confusion during the elections that occurred while the laws were enjoined.
 Moreover, the Montana State Constitution provides a clear guarantee that "All elections shall be free and open, and no power, civil or military, shall at any time interfere to prevent the free exercise of the right of suffrage."
 Mont.
-Const.
-Art.
+Const. art.
 II, § 13.
-Defendant has an obligation to not violate Montanans' fundamental right to vote regardless of prior expenditures.
+Defendant has an obligation to not violate Montanas' fundamental right to vote regardless of prior expenditures.